 For many families, Castaway Cay or Lookout Cay can be one of the most memorable parts of the cruise.
 The key is understanding what is included and what optional rentals, excursions, or upgrades may cost extra.

-For more destination planning ideas, visit the Caribbean travel section or read more about the Bahamas.
+For more destination planning ideas, visit the Ultimate Caribbean Travel Guide, the Bahamas Travel Guide, or the Best Caribbean Cruise Ports guide.

 Disney Cruise Line for Families